leeper/reggie/README.md

 # Stata-like Regression Functionality

-This is a work-in-progress to explore how to design Stata-like regression modelling tools for R, namely those that allow plug-and-play variance-covariance estimation procedures and also to provide arguments to modelling functions is data-formula order (rather than the traditional formula-data order).
+This is a work-in-progress to explore how to design Stata-like regression modelling tools for R, namely those that allow plug-and-play variance-covariance estimation procedures and also to provide arguments to modelling functions in `data`-`formula` order (rather than the traditional `formula`-`data` order) thus enabling easy use in data analysis pipelines via `%>%`.

 Contributions and feedback are welcome on [GitHub](https://github.com/leeper/reggie/issues).